dlebansais/Method.Contracts.Analyzers/README.md

 ````

 Note that `public` is the default access when the `Access` attribute is not present.
 If you need `private` you must specify it explicitely.

+If there is no `Access` attribute and the method is `static`, the generated code is also `static`.
+Otherwise, you have to specify it explicitely.